jordan4ibanez/integer_set/README.md

   !
 Tada.
   print*,my_set%data

   !!
-Do not forget to destroy the memory. :) call my_set%destroy()
+Don not forget to destroy the memory. :) call my_set%destroy()

   !
 Which will give you a size of -1. print*,my_set%size

   !
-Using int64_set is literally the same, but you're using c_int64_t. end program tutorial
+Using int64_set is literally the same, but you are using c_int64_t. end program tutorial

 ```